 - Tank substrates

-Thus, prevention them is a bit complicated.
+Thus, preventing them is a bit complicated.
 You have to remove carefully all the snails and their tiny eggs that are attached to tank equipment.

 Preparation of The Vinegar Solution